-Co-ops are different from condos and single-family homes.
+Another key difference between co-ops and condos is ownership.
 When you purchase a co-op apartment, you are not buying real property.
 Instead, you are buying shares in the cooperative corporation, and therefore becoming a shareholder.
 These shares entitle you to a long-term proprietary lease, to be provided by the corporation, which will make you a tenant in the co-op building.
-Generally, the larger the apartment, the more shares you will own in the co-op.

 Unlike condos, co-ops are shareholder-owned corporations.
 Buyers are purchasing shares in that corporation when they buy an apartment in a co-op.
 They are not, technically, buying real property.
 Instead of getting a deed to their property, they get shares.
 However, owners have a title to their shares, which can create some confusion for buyers who are unsure of the differences between title vs deed.